lisaxue2/ssf-irrigation/README.md

-# Farm Flask: An IoT-Enabled Irrigation System for The Sustainable Student Farm
+# Farm Flask: An IoT-Enabled Irrigation System for the Sustainable Student Farm

 **Background**